yoDon/electron-python/Readme.md

 This example builds a stand-alone Electron + Create-React-App + Python application and installer.
 On Windows it builds the app into `./dist/win-unpacked/My Electron Python App.exe` and the installer into `./dist/My Electron Python App Setup 1.0.0.exe` (OSX and Linux destinations are similar).
 You can change the name of the application by changing the `name` property in `package.json`.

-# Other great Electron React boilerplates

-This package is focused on using TypeScript and Create React App with Electron.
-If you're looking for Electron with Next.js rather than Create React App or if you're looking for Electron and Create React App with Javascript, check out https://github.com/saltyshiomix/nextron or https://github.com/neutrinog/react-app-electron-template, respectively.

 # Installation

 Tested with Anaconda Python v3, should work fine with Anaconda Python v2 (should also work fine with whatever python environment you use if you have the correct packages installed).